near/docs/docs/bos/tutorial/indexer-tutorials/nft-indexer.md

 ## NEAR Component

-The final step is querying the indexer using GraphQL from a [B.O.S. component](../../tutorial/queryapi-ws.md) with WebSockets.
+The final step is querying the indexer using GraphQL from a [NEAR component](../../tutorial/queryapi-ws.md) with WebSockets.

 Here's a simple GraphQL query that gets the last `${LIMIT}` minted NFTs: